LabNeuroCogDevel/slipstask/README.md

 #### Heroku
  see `$HOME/.psiturkconfig` w/ `[AWS Access]` containing `aws_access_key_id` and `aws_secret_access_key`. also `psiturk-heroku-config`

-### Python
+### Python/psychopy
 The python task implementation came second.
-Warts from porting show: see `info.devalued_blocks` <-> TrialHanlder Dataframe, L0..R1 not generated using set_names, ... min numpy version is 1.18 (need `numpy.random.default_rng`).
+Warts from porting show: see `info.devalued_blocks` <-> TrialHanlder Dataframe, L0..R1 not generated using `set_names`, ... min numpy version is 1.18 (need `numpy.random.default_rng`).

 This version pays more attention to timing and psuedo-randomizes Left/Right choices.